dustinpfister/blog_posts/_posts/js-math-round.md

 ### 1.3 - Get price example using Math.ceil

-Using Math.ceil is usful for some situation in which I will always want to round up with any fraction value.
+Using Math.ceil is useful for some situation in which I will always want to round up with any fraction value.

 ```js
 var getPrice = function (cost, markup) {